shakebugs/shake-docs/docs/ios/crash-reporting.md

 ## Editing the report
 During the next app launch after the crash occurs, a popup offering the user a chance to describe the crash will appear.

-This behaviour is controlled with the `isAskForCrashDescriptionEnabled` flag passed in to the Shake configuration object.
+This can be enabled by setting the `isAskForCrashDescription` flag to `true` prior to calling the `start` method.

 <Tabs
   groupId="ios"